andyfam/javascript/readme.md

 ## reduce
 reduce() method used to reduce an array to a single value

-# Spread Operator

-Spread operator `...` used to unpacking iterable element like array, string.
+# Function and Parameters
+## Callback

+Callback is use a function as a parameter for another function, which can operate asynchronous operation and make sure one function is executed after another.

-# Rest Parameter
+## Rest Parameter

 Rest parameter `...` used to bundle multiple parameters into an array.

-# Callback

-Callback is use a function as a parameter for another function, which can operate asynchronous operation and make sure one function is executed after another.
+## Function expression

+By function expression, we can just define function as variables or values, it's been used in callbacks commonly.